 - A SharePoint team site with a document library

 The last two options are great!
-But, we have tens of thousands of files.
-Someone needs to go through them all, decide what belongs where – and perform a time-consuming migration effort.
+But we have tens of thousands of files.
+Someone must go through them all, decide what belongs where – and perform a time-consuming migration effort.
 Also, the network mapping experience in SharePoint doesn’t work anymore, so users would have to learn a new way to access their files.
 This isn’t inherently bad, but ideally, we should avoid this, as most of the files are read-only and for archive purposes.

 I then decided to start with a plain Azure Storage.
 Let’s see how that would work.

 Azure Storage allows you to store files in containers, but you can also provision file shares called Azure Files – and these are exposed as SMB 2.1 or SMB 3 file shares.
 A preview feature to support NTFS permissions within Azure Files was announced in Q1/2020, and it’s now generally available.